Ashley Zukerman

-Ashley Zukerman is an Australian actor.
-In Australia, he became known for playing Senior Constable Michael Sandrelli in the drama series Rush (2008), and Jesse Banks in the political thriller The Code, for which he received an AACTA Award for Best Lead Actor in a Television Drama in 2014.
-He played Dr. Charlie Isaacs on WGN America's Manhattan (2014-15), Vice President Peter MacLeish in the ABC political thriller Designated Survivor (2016-17), and had a recurring role in Succession.
+Ashley Zukerman (born 1983) is an Australian actor.
+He became known in Australia for playing Senior Constable Michael Sandrelli in the drama series Rush (2008).
+He played Jesse Banks in the political thriller The Code, for which he received an AACTA Award for Best Lead Actor in a Television Drama in 2014.
+He played Dr. Charlie Isaacs on WGN America's Manhattan (2014–15), Vice President Peter MacLeish in the American Broadcasting Company political thriller Designated Survivor (2016–17), and had a recurring role in Succession.
 In 2021, he portrayed Robert Langdon in the TV series adaptation of Dan Brown's The Lost Symbol.

 Early life and education

-Ashley Zukerman was born in Santa Monica, California, and moved to Melbourne with his family when he was two.
+Ashley Zukerman was born in 1983 in Santa Monica, California, US, and moved to Melbourne, Australia, with his family when he was two.
 His father, Moshe, is from Israel and his mother, Ingrid, is from Peru.
 His family is Jewish, and his parents spoke Hebrew during his childhood, so he grew up bilingual.
 He is the brother of Science Vs. podcaster Wendy Zukerman, and has another sister, Debbie.

 He attended Wesley College at the Glen Waverley campus and began a degree in science and engineering at Monash University before being accepted into the Victorian College of the Arts.
 He graduated in 2006.